CompuTec/computec-docs/docs/processforce/developer-guide/data-import/udf-powershell.md

 $mo.UDFItems.Item("U_LineNo").Value = $csvItem.LineNo
 ```

-The same pattern applies to other User Defined Fields (UDFs).
+The same pattern applies to all the other User Defined Fields (UDFs).

 ## Hour Type User Defined Fields

-For User Defined Field (UDF) with Hour type, you need to explicitly cast value from the .csv file the o type DateTime.
-For example, in the .csv file, there is a value in the format HH:MM.
-An example piece of code for this is:
+If a UDF represents time values (Hour type), you must explicitly convert the value from the .csv file to DateTime format.

+For example, if the .csv file contains a time value in the HH:MM format, you should cast it as follows:

 ```powershell
 $mo.UDFItems.Item("U_PlannedHours").Value = [datetime] $csvItem.PlannedHours
 ```

+---